deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

 Basic options
 ^^^^^^^^^^^^^

 * ``SupportedVersions``: By default, all implemented WFS protocol versions (1.0.0, 1.1.0 and 2.0.0) are activated.
 You can control offered WFS protocol versions using element ``SupportedVersions``.
-This element allows any of the child elements ``<Version>1.0.0</Version>``, ``<Version>1.1.0</Version>`` and ``<Version>2.0.0</Version>``.
+This element allows any combination of the child elements ``<Version>1.0.0</Version>``, ``<Version>1.1.0</Version>`` and ``<Version>2.0.0</Version>``.
 * ``FeatureStoreId``: By default, all feature stores in your deegree workspace  will be used for serving feature types.
 In some cases, this may not be what you want, e.g. because you have two different WFS instances running, or you don't want all feature types used in your WMS for rendering to be available via your WFS.
 Use the ``FeatureStoreId`` option to explicitly set the feature stores that this WFS should use.
-* ``DisableResponseBuffering``: By default, generated responses are directly written to the WFS client.
-This is usually fine and even a requirement for transferring large responses efficiently.
-The only drawback occurs when exceptions occur, after a partial response has already been transferred.
-In this case, the response will contain part payload and part exception report.
-By specifying ``false`` here, you can explicitly force buffering of the full response, before it is written to the client.
-Only if the full response was generated successfully, it will be transferred.
-If an exception happens at any time, only an exception report will be sent to the client.
 * ``EnableTransactions``: By default, WFS-T requests will be rejected.
 Setting this element to ``true`` will enable support for transactions in the WFS.
 Note that not all feature store implementations implement transactions, so you may encounter that transactions are rejected, even though you activated them in the WFS configuration.
+* ``EnableResponseBuffering``: By default, WFS responses are directly streamed to the client.
+This is very much recommended and even a requirement for transferring large responses efficiently.
+The only drawback happens if exceptions occur, after a partial response has already been transferred.
+In this case, the client will receive part payload and part exception report.
+By specifying ``false`` here, you can explicitly force buffering of the full response, before it is written to the client.
+Only if the full response could be generated successfully, it will be transferred.
+If an exception happens at any time the buffer will be discarded, and an exception report will be sent to the client.
+Buffering is performed in memory, but switches to a temp file in case the buffer grows bigger than 1 MiB.
 * ``QueryCRS``: Coordinate reference systems for returned geometries.
 This element can be specified multiple times, and the WFS will announce all CRS in the GetCapabilities response (except for WFS 1.0.0 which does not officially support using multiple coordinate reference systems).
 The first element always specifies the default CRS (used when no CRS parameter is present in a request).
 * ``QueryMaxFeatures``: By default, a maximum number of 15000 features will be returned for a single ``GetFeature`` request.
 Use this option to override this setting.
 A value of ``-1`` means unlimited.
 * ``QueryCheckAreaOfUse``: By default, spatial query constraints are not checked with regard to the area of validity of the CRS.
 Set this option to ``true`` to enforce this check.